SHARITHA2002/JavaDSA/ArrayBasicProblems.md

 **Optimal Approach:💡**
 - Initialize the largest & secondLargest with Integer.MIN_VALUE & start Iterate the given array.
 - If the element is greater than the largest element replace secondLargest element with the largest element (previous largest) && the largest element with that element
-- If the element is greater than secondLargest element && that element is not the same as the largest element, then replace secondLargest elemnt with that element.
+- If the element is greater than secondLargest element && that element is not the same as the largest element, then replace the second largest elemnt with that element.
 - Time complexity  : O(n) Space Complexity : O(1)

 **Code👩🏻‍💻**